-Type number 8b Panax source S4 © CLEAPSS 2019 Description S4 STRONTIUM 90 9 μ C This was a relatively high-activity collimated beta source is from a Panax teaching kit.
-The source has a slit, which normally covered by a close-fitting aluminium cup.
-The manufacturer did not put a warning trefoil on the plastic base, or put it into any special container, so it is easily mistaken for a piece of apparatus such as an absorber.
-The activity will be lower than when new owing to the 28 year half-life.
-Typical dimensions Length 50 mm, width 45 mm, de oth 25 mm (including collimator and m etal storage cap).
+Type number 8b Panax source S4 © CLEAPSS 2019 Description S4 STRONTIUM 90 9 μ C This was a relatively high-activity cois from a Panax teaching kit.
+The so normally covered by a close-fitting a manufacturer did not put a warning t base, or put it into any special conta mistaken for a piece of apparatus su The activity will be lower than when year half-life. urce has a slit, which is luminium cup.
+The refoil on the plastic iner, so it is easily uch as an absorber.
+Typical dimensions Length 50 mm, width 45 mm, dep oth 25 mm (including collimator and m etal storage cap).
 Use To investigate deflection of beta radiation by a magnetic field.
 Original activity 330 kBq (9 μCi).
 Radionuclide and half-life Strontium-90: 28.8 years.
 Main radiations β.
 Hazard External irradiation of the body, including possibly more sensitive organs such as the eyes.
 Internal irradiation of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
-Risk assessment The residual risk is low with the control measures in place.
-Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
-During use This type of source should be held by the plastic edges.
-The aluminium cap should be removed with plastic forceps, making sure your hand is not placed in front of the source slit.
-The aluminium cap should be replaced immediately after you have finished the investigation using the source.
-Inspection Annually and after use by students.
-Check the whole source for signs of damage.
-There is no point in remotely looking into the source slit because little of the foil can be seen.
-Leak test of source Annually or if damage is suspect ed.
+Risk assessment The residual risk is low with the o control measures in place.
+Control measures Always follow the Standard Oper ating Procedures for the use of radioa ctive sources.
+During use removed with plastic forceps, ma ld by the plastic edges.
+The aluminiun king sure your hand is not placed in front placed immediately after you have finite ont of the source slit.
+Inspection tts.
+Check the whole source for signs of source slit because little of the foil car Leak test of source Annually or if damage is suspect ed.
 The outer surface should be tested d.
-Contamination check of container Not required unless leakage is si uspected.
+Contamination check of container Not required unless leakage is su uspected.
 Storage and labelling Put a small radioactivity warning sign directly on the plastic body.
 The source should be stored in a suitable small container, labelled with a radioactive warning sign and kept in the steel store cabinet.
 Spill or drop Wear a lab coat and disposable gloves.
 If a source is dropped, check the area where it fell for contamination, and decontaminate it if necessary.
 See section 9.2.
 Availability These sources have not been available for many years.
 They can be used until the end of their safe working lives.
 Replacement with another source of this high an activity is not recommended.
 Standard School Holding urces should not exceed 1.2 MBq.
 No cticable, choose sources no greater the